UNINETTSigma2/documentation/apps/matlab.md

 You need a link to a Matlab licence server for your university (UiB,UiT,UiO or NTNU).
 Send an email to support@metacenter.no and ask for the link to your university.

-Add this link to the enviroment variabel MLM_LICENCE_FILE as: export MLM_LICENSE_FILE=link-to-matlab-licens-server
+Add this link to the environment variabel MLM_LICENCE_FILE as: export MLM_LICENSE_FILE=link-to-matlab-licens-server

 Add this enviroment variable setting into your job script or .bashrc